Open daily for expert advice

 Major Cruise Lines Visiting Rabaul, Papua New Guinea

-• Carnival Cruise Lines: With a fleet of 27 ships, Carnival lines up cruises to Rabaul aboard Carnival Luminosa, primarily departing from Brisbane.
-Renowned for their fun onboard atmosphere and variety of entertainment options, Carnival cruises are perfect for families and friends looking for excitement.
+• Carnival Cruise Lines: Operating a fleet of 27 ships, Carnival includes Carnival Luminosa on cruises visiting Rabaul, often departing from Brisbane.
+Carnival is well-known for its fun atmosphere, offering family-friendly options and a wide variety of entertainment, perfect for those looking for an energetic cruise experience.

-Best Times to Visit Rabaul, Papua New Guinea
+When to Cruise to Rabaul, Papua New Guinea

 Frequently Asked Questions about Rabaul, Papua New Guinea